colbyga/hazen_metagenome_publication/README.md

-# hazen_metagenome_publication
+# Hazen Metagenome Publication
-The Hazen Metagenome publication repositiory contains scripts, and supplementary data files.
+This repositiory contains scripts and supplementary data files used in the following publication: